k-brac/CUTI/README.md

 CUTI uses CMake to setup its include and library path.

 ### Visual Studio
-CUTI override CPPUNIT macros, and adds a few, to use Visual Studio's cppunit test framework.
+CUTI override CPPUNIT macros, and adds a few, to use Visual Studio's cppunit test framework instead of CPPUNIT.

 ### XCode
-Here it is tricky :
-CUTI uses CPPUNIT test framework but implements an interface allowing to load your tests in XCode at runtime.
+CUTI uses the CPPUNIT test framework with a special test runner to dynamically register your test in XCode.
-Unfortunately it needs some manual configuration...

 ### Others
 CUTI uses CPPUNIT framework as backend.